-Thomas was so stubborn he wouldn't let the ten others convince him that Jesus had risen from the dead.
-Now when he found out, he was very faithful, but he stubbornly stuck to what he believed, to his detriment, and it's recorded in there.
+Thomas was so stubborn he would not let the ten others convince him that Jesus had risen from the dead.
+Now when he found out, he was very faithful, but he stubbornly stuck to what he believed, to his detriment, and it is recorded in there.
 He later turned that to a great strength, but at this point you kind of wondered about the man.

 Judas, of course, betrayed Him.

 Eight out of twelve had something not to be desired in them.
 Now if you would have gotten an answer like this, how would you have reacted?
 Eight out of twelve ringers—meaning you would like to wring their necks.